elementor/elementor/readme.txt

 * Tweak: Activated Optimized Control Loading by default for new sites
 * Tweak: Changed Generative Fill AI image feature to use Clipdrop text-inpainting
 * Tweak: Added functionality to delay the running of the ready triggers on inner elements
+* Tweak: Deactivated Landing Page feature for new sites
 * Fix: "Exit to" functionality is not working with the Editor Top Bar ([#22828](https://github.com/elementor/elementor/issues/22828))
 * Fix: Row-reversed direction is not working on mobile portrait breakpoint in Container ([#23710](https://github.com/elementor/elementor/issues/23710))
 * Fix: The What's' New string in the Editor is not translatable (props [@DAnn2012](https://github.com/DAnn2012))